-Just like with leadership qualities, some think people either have excellent sales skills by birth or not at all.
-While personality, often seen as an inborn trait, does make it natural for some salespeople to succeed in sales, you can also develop and improve your sales skills using the PeopleKeys' DISC Personality System as a guide.
+Just like with leadership qualities, people think that some either have excellent sales skills by birth or not at all.
+While personality, often seen as an inborn trait, does make it natural for some to succeed in sales, you can also develop and improve your sales skills using the DISC Personality System as a guide.

 Here are a handful of key sales skills you can sharpen when you use your DISC Sales results to strengthen and flex personality styles.

 Sales prospecting is one of the most challenging sales skills for anyone.
 Cold calling, asking for referrals, and reaching out to past closed or lost sales leads all have their place.
 "D" personalities don’t like routine and should find ways to make this task enjoyable.
 They could set goals for activities and results, rotating different strategies, or partnering with someone they trust to hold them accountable.
 The biggest fear of "I" styles is rejection and their most significant strength is their social skill.
 Their focus should be on defining what prospecting success looks like, thus setting their expectations for the amount of rejection they may face.
 They should keep in mind that, even if you don’t get the lead today, your pleasant nature will be remembered on future calls.
 "S" personality types are built for routine, so they will naturally create and adhere to a call plan.
 They don’t like confrontation, so they should prepare themselves for a high number of refusals.
 Their steadfast nature will create success by working the process.
 Finally, "C" styles will naturally analyze potential success rates, but this may render them ineffective if they don’t take action.
 Give yourself a time limit for analysis and flex your "S" style to follow a process and just make the calls.